 By building up trust in the sleep process, it makes it much easier to navigate any future sleep regressions or disruptions.
 Because we are not simply teaching them to rely on a pattern or habit (that can be easily disrupted), our process retain the flexibility for children to co-sleep, contact nap, breastfeed, have multiple caregivers and retain a more flexible and easy schedule.

-Megan Sedlacek who goes exclusively by Miss Megan - founding member, sleep and early childhood developmental expert, with 20+ years working with children.
-Creator of the methodologies underpinning the solution.
-She has worked with hundreds of families and never had a child she cannot help.
-This includes twins, multiples, children with sensory processing disorders and children with learning disabilities.
+Megan Sedlacek (who goes exclusively by Miss Megan) is a founding member of Batelle and a sleep and early childhood developmental expert, with 20+ years working with children.
+She is the creator of the methodologies underpinning Batelle's Sleep solution.
+She has worked with hundreds of families, including twins, multiples, children with sensory processing disorders and children with learning disabilities.